DevExpress/devextreme-demos/JSDemos/Demos/Charts/SideBySideStackedBar/description.md

 ### Export Chart

 To allow a user to export your side-by-side stacked bar chart into the PNG, JPEG, PDF, and SVG file or print the chart, set the [export.enabled](/Documentation/ApiReference/UI_Components/dxChart/Configuration/export/#enabled) property to **true**.
-In this demo, the exporting is enabled and you can click the "Exporting/Printing" button in the chart.
+In this demo, exporting is enabled and you can click the "Exporting/Printing" button in the chart.
 This button invokes a drop-down menu with export and print commands.